 You can find data entry jobs on most job boards, but FlexJobs does a particularly great job at helping you find remote data entry jobs.

-If you’re interested in trying FlexJobs, use promo code WEALTH to save 30% on your subscription.
+If you’re interested in trying FlexJobs, read our review to learn more about the site and use promo code WEALTH to save 30% on your subscription.

 Average pay: $23.64 per hour

 If you have experience writing or fancy yourself a solid writer, freelancing writing can be a great way to make extra money with your talents.
 Some freelance writing positions will require years of experience or knowledge of a certain industry, but many are accessible for those with little experience, requiring only enthusiasm and a solid grasp of the English language.